RoshanR-ProjectAI-MLFullstack/first-project/README.md

-# My First Git Commit 🚀
+# Fist Commit by Roshan Raghuram 🚀

-This is my very first project on Git! 🎉
+GG's people! 🎉

 ## About
 This repository was created to learn and practice using **Git** and **GitHub**.